naveenkpammi/okta.github.io/_source/_use_cases/authentication/index.md

 excerpt: Overview of the ways Okta can be used to authenticate users depending on your needs.
 ---

+# Adding something new in the docs

+This is a Platform course test

 # Authentication with Okta

 Authentication is a crucial part of any application development.
 Whether you are developing an internal IT app for your employees – or building a portal for your partners – or exposing a set of APIs for developers building apps around your resources, Okta provides the right support for your projects.